We are very fortunate to have the following facilitators join us (arranged alphabetically):

 Areas of Specialization: social ecology; anthropology; practices of direct democracy in the Kurdish Freedom Movement and beyond.

-Seminar: Reinventing “Democracy” in the 21st Century: The Rojava Revolution
+Seminar: Reinventing “Democracy” in the 21st Century: The Rojava Revolution; Practicing Social Ecology: From Social Movements to Democratic Transformation

 Patricia Gherovici